 Right to amend a patient’s records:

-A patient have the right to ask us to correct a patient’s PHI contained in our electronic or paper records if a patient believe it is inaccurate.
+A patient has the right to ask us to correct a patient’s PHI contained in our electronic or paper records if a patient believes it is inaccurate.
 If we determine that the PHI is inaccurate, we will correct it if permitted by law.
-If a health care facility or professional created the information that a patient want to change, a patient should ask them to amend the information.
+If a health care facility or professional created the information that a patient wants to change, a patient should ask them to amend the information.